 It’s no secret that retail is big business!
 But as more and more shoppers head online to buy everything from clothes to furniture and even everyday household items, the e-commerce industry has exploded to more than a trillion dollars annually.

 This is good news for would-be entrepreneurs who want to cash in on a retail business without the major expenses of a brick-and-mortar store.
-With the many popular marketplaces as well as social selling platforms, you too can set up shop as an online retailer without going over budget!
+With the many popular marketplaces and social selling platforms, you too can set up shop as an online retailer without going over budget!

 Great information.
 I currently work for Dressbarn, a women’s specialty store.
 On 12/26/19, all Dressbarn stores will be permanently closing their stores for business.
 Another company bought the online store.